 Accounting Provisions

-22. Q: An existing contract that was accounted for as reinsurance no longer qualifies for reinsurance accounting under the new accounting rules included in SSAP No. 62R.
+20. Q: An existing contract that was accounted for as reinsurance no longer qualifies for reinsurance accounting under the accounting rules included in SSAP No. 62R.
 How should the ceding and assuming companies account for the contract in future periods?

 A: Because the statement of income cannot be restated, previously recognized gains and losses are not revised.
 If the contract was entered into before, and not renewed or amended on or after, January 1, 1994 and covers only losses occurring or claims made before that date, or the contract expired before January 1, 1995 and was not renewed or amended on or after that date, it would continue to be accounted for in the manner provided before these revisions.